 I Will Let You Work with Me and You Can Be My Right-Hand Man

-The contributor of this story grew up in a Sudan that many of the Jewish community had already left.
+Ezra grew up in a Sudan that many of the Jewish community had already left.
 He was born in Wad Medani, before moving to Khartoum.
-A great story teller, here he remembered his time as a child, working with his father in the market of Wad Medani...
+A great story teller, he remembered his time as a child, working with his father in the market of Wad Medani...

 As a child, the age of six or seven, I used to finish at the Egyptian School at about two o’clock and then I used to go to the shop to work with my father.
 My father loved it, that I was so anxious to work and that I could work hard.
 Sometimes I even went with him before school started.
 I thought it was very fun.
 Then when I was about eight my father said to me,